Home About Our Team Contact Get a free quote

 CoordinationInitiates claimCoordinates to avoid overpayment

-If you carry two dental insurance policies, make sure to distinguish between which policy is your primary dental insurance and which is your secondary dental insurance.
-Your primary plan pays first, and your secondary plan covers any additional charges based on the rules of coordination of benefits.
+If you carry two dental insurance policies, it's essential to distinguish which is primary and which is secondary.
+Your primary plan pays first; your secondary plan covers additional charges based on coordination of benefits rules.

-If you do have a dental insurance policy through your employer, it’s your first one.
+If you have a dental insurance policy through your own employer, that is your primary plan — regardless of any other coverage you hold.

-For dependents covered by two dental plans, the parent with a birthday earlier in the calendar year will usually be the primary insurance provider.
+For dependents covered by two dental plans, the parent with a birthday earlier in the calendar year will usually be the primary insurance provider for the child.

-In the case where you have an active employer’s plan and one from a prior (retired) employer, the active employer’s plan will be the primary dental insurance.
+If you have an active employer's plan and one from a prior (retired) employer, the active employer's plan is your primary dental insurance.

-If you ever need to be sure, your insurance companies or your dental provider can confirm it for you when they coordinate benefits between your secondary and primary dental plans.
+If you ever need to be sure, your insurance companies or your dental provider can confirm which plan is primary when they coordinate benefits between your secondary and primary dental plans.

 When you have two dental insurance policies — usually referred to as dual dental coverage — you can potentially save money and receive wider benefits.
 But to prevent double payments, insurance companies apply a system known as Coordination of Benefits (COB).

-Your primary dental insurance pays your dental claim first.
-It pays based on its policy conditions.
+Your primary dental insurance pays your dental claim first, based on its own policy conditions and coverage rules.

 With COB rules, you cannot be paid more than 100% of the cost of your dental care.
 The secondary insurance will only cover up to the balance not paid by the primary plan.

 Having two dental coverages and fully comprehending how secondary dental insurance operates can greatly lower your out-of-pocket costs and optimize your benefits.
-Proper coordination often involves efficient dental insurance claims management to avoid billing errors or coverage denials.
 Always notify your dentist of both insurance policies to ensure claims are billed appropriately.

 Benefits of Having Two Dental Insurance Plans